alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

-incoming formula F that brings about the belief change is assumed to be completely trustworthy: the agent accepts without question the incoming information F and incorporates it into her set of beliefs as per the belief change process.\"[^5][The Stanford Encyclopedia of Philosophy].
+incoming formula F that brings about the belief change is assumed to be completely trustworthy: the agent accepts without question the incoming information F and incorporates it into her set of beliefs as per the belief change process."[^5][The Stanford Encyclopedia of Philosophy].
 As such, improvisers could be seen as their own trusted source, strongly separating them from the audience in how they engage with the material and the proposition.
 The audience received, the players create.
 This change, simple in appearance, is actually more akin to a paradigm shift[^6]: where truth generally precedes belief, here we go the other way around.
-Despite belief revision being usually perceived as \"corrective\", despite generally assuming that it is when \"our beliefs are wrong, \[that\] we engage in dynamic procedures of belief revision\"[van Benthem], improvisation requires to treat belief revision as a creative tool in itself.
-Now, it is still essential to consider what each agent knows of the concerned mean of communication, or the thought, i.e. whether it is discreet, obvious, an aside, a private joke, etc. indeed, \"in order to understand and formalize belief revision, it is essential to take into account the actual 'learning event' that 'triggered' the belief change.
+Despite belief revision being usually perceived as "corrective", despite generally assuming that it is when "our beliefs are wrong, \[that\] we engage in dynamic procedures of belief revision"[van Benthem], improvisation requires to treat belief revision as a creative tool in itself.
+Now, it is still essential to consider what each agent knows of the concerned mean of communication, or the thought, i.e. whether it is discreet, obvious, an aside, a private joke, etc. indeed, "in order to understand and formalize belief revision, it is essential to take into account the actual 'learning event' that 'triggered' the belief change.
 For example, our beliefs about the current situation after hearing a